StarlinkRobot/starlinkrobot.github.io/README.md

 To start using the template click on `Use this Template`.

 The template uses html for controlling the content and css for controlling the style.
 To edit the websites contents edit the `index.html` file.
-It contains different HTML "building blocks", use whichever ones you need and comment out the rest.
+It contains different HTML "building blocks", use whichever ones you need and comment out the rest. test

 **IMPORTANT!** Make sure to replace the `favicon.ico` under `static/images/` with one of your own, otherwise your favicon is going to be a dreambooth image of me.